July 29, 2020

 Trusts and Partnerships

-- The filing deadline for trusts and partnerships (with non-corporate partners) with a tax year end date of December 31, 2019, are extended to May 1, 2020.
+- Trusts with a tax year end date of December 31, 2019, and partnerships information returns that would normally have a March 31 filing deadline are extended to May 1, 2020.

-- Trusts that would otherwise have a filing due date in June, July or August 2020 are extended to September 1, 2020.
+- Trusts and partnership information returns that would otherwise have a filing due date on May 31, or in in June, July or August, 2020 are extended to September 1, 2020.

-- Penalties and interest will not apply on income tax balances and installments due between March 18, 2020 and August 31, 2020 if returns are filed and payments are made by September 1, 2020.
+- Penalties and interest will not apply on income tax balances and instalments due between March 18, 2020 and September 29, 2020 if returns are filed and payments are made by September 30, 2020.